 Bringing your new puppy home is an exciting time for the whole family – but when can puppies go outside?
 You’ll no doubt be excited to show them off to friends and family and head out for adventures with your new best friend.
 After all, you want everyone to love your new pooch as much as you.

-While it’s important to socialise your dog and get them used to their environment, you don’t want to put their health at risk.
+While it’s important to socialise your puppy and get them used to their environment, you don’t want to put their health at risk.
 By taking the right precautions, you can ensure that your pup stays happy and healthy while not putting the vital puppy socialisation time at risk.

 Puppy vaccinations start from around 8 weeks old and they will need two sets of injections before they are fully protected.
-The second set is usually administered around 2-4 weeks after the first, when your pup is around 11-12 weeks old.
+The second set is usually administered around 2-4 weeks after the first when your pup is around 11-12 weeks old.
 Some vets may recommend a third set of injections for high-risk puppies or those without a clear medical background.

-Depending where your bundle of joy comes from, they may have had a head start on injections.
-Some breeders and rehoming centres will give puppies at least their first set of vaccinations, perhaps even the second depending how long they have been there.
+Depending on where your bundle of joy comes from, they may have had a head start on injections.
+Some breeders and rehoming centres will give puppies at least their first set of vaccinations, perhaps even the second depending on how long they have been there.
 Be sure to ask whoever you’re getting the pup from for complete paperwork for you to pass on to your vet.

 It can be tricky to find the right balance between teaching your pup to be a well-rounded, happy adult and keeping them safe from disease.
 If you wrap your pooch up in cotton wool for the first few months of their life, they may grow into an anxious, frightened adult with a low quality of life.
 That’s why it’s important to introduce puppies to new experiences in a safe, risk-free manner.
 Remember to always have some dog treats or their favourite puppy food biscuits to hand!

 Here’s how to manage some of the key aspects when puppies go outside: